ansys/pymechanical-env/README.rst

 - Find the version and location of the Mechanical installation on the system.
 - Find the location of the Mechanical installation given a user specified version.
-- Load all environment variables necessary for executing embedded instances of PyMechanical in Linux.
+- Load all environment variables necessary for executing embedded instances of pymechanical in Linux.

 How to install
 --------------